rchurch4/quotes/README.md

 **"Lost time is never found again."** - Ben Franklin

+**"If you want to build a ship, don't drum up people to collect wood and don't assign them tasks and work, but rather teach them to long for the endless immensity of the sea."** - Antoine de Saint-Exupery

 ### Funny

 **“I love deadlines.
 I love the whooshing noise they make as they go by.”** - Douglas Adams